majidpawar9/ExpenseManager-TDD/README.md

 - Added different Kind of Graphs using JavaScript - Mahek/Majid
 - Added Last Migration - Mahek/Majid
 - removed unnecessary components and optimised navigation - Mahek/Majid
 - Added SQL script file to add data to Database as use intended by us - Mahek/Majid
+- Added Swagger and Open Api Tools to Make a Minimal Web Api
+- Added Startup.cs and reconfigured app building
+- Worked On UI